TABLE OF CONTENTS

 I’m currently in my fifth year of teaching high school, am I eligible to apply?

-No, you must have completed five years of full-time teaching at the time of applying (by November 20, 2014).
+No, you must have completed five years of full-time teaching at the time of applying (by November 17, 2016).
+Note: student teaching experience while obtaining your teaching license does not count toward the five-year requirement.

 I’m currently a Permanent Resident Alien teaching physics at a private high school, but I expect to obtain my U.S. citizenship before the beginning of the Fellowship year.
 Am I eligible to apply?

 I’ve only been teaching in a science or math area for the past four years, am I eligible to apply

-No, to be eligible you must have been teaching at least five of the last seven years in a science, technology, engineering, or mathematics (STEM) discipline at a public or private elementary or secondary school.
+No, to be eligible you must have been teaching at least five of the last seven years in a STEM discipline at a public or private elementary or secondary school.